KatyBrown/covid_by_region/README.md

 # SARS-CoV2 Data by Date

-In this app, the user can select an area to see the number of recorded positive SARS-CoV2 samples in the area for each day since the beginning of the outbreak.
+In this app, the user can select an area of the UK to see the number of recorded positive SARS-CoV2 samples in that area for each day since the beginning of the outbreak.

 The data automatically updates when the new government statistics are released each day.